avinor/terraform-azurerm-virtual-network-hub/README.md

 ## Firewall rules

 Input variables `firewall_application_rules`, `firewall_network_rules` and `firewall_nat_rules` can be used to define firewall rules.
 See variable input object for which parameters are required.

+## Peering

+To peer spoke networks to hub it requires that the service principal that performs the peering has Network Contributor role on hub network.
+To grant service principal this access use the `peering_assignment` input variable.
+Send a list of all service principals that should have access to peer against hub network.